How hybrid workplace technology and Industry 4.0 are changing the future of work

 COVID-19’s impact on the modern workplace and the future of work

-The pandemic may have altered how businesses use technology to grow and operate, but that wasn’t the only change.
-For example, the use of personal protective equipment (PPE) will slowly start to dwindle with vaccines, but there are changes that will likely stay.
+The pandemic may have altered how businesses use technology to grow and operate, especially over the past year, but that wasn’t the only change.
+For example, the use of personal protective equipment (PPE) and social distancing may slowly start to dwindle with vaccines, but there are changes that will likely stay.

 Let’s look at several ways the pandemic impacted the modern workplace.

 The interconnectivity of Industry 4.0 and the hybrid workplace can elevate the employee experience